rob-blackbourn/blog/_posts/2020-06-11-example-js-dataframe.md

 }
 ```

+This would be pretty short without the `toString`!

 As with the `Series` class we use a `Proxy` object to control property
 accessing.

-I decided to keep the constructor semantically clean; it just takes an array
+I decided to keep the constructor clean; it just takes an array
 of `Series`.
 However, in the real world we want a variety of constructors.
 The
 convenience class method `DataFrame.fromObject` provides a way of building the series from
 a list of objects.